Open-Systems-Pharmacology/docs/part-5/qualification.md

   - If both (global and local) axes settings are defined for some plot: local settings will be used.
   - If neither global nor local axes settings are defined for some plot: program defaults will be used.
-  - Global axes settings can not be defined for "_AllPlots_"
+  - Global axes settings cannot be defined for "_AllPlots_"

   ```json
   "AxesSettings": {